Saturday, 31 October 2015

 Rub well for 1-2 minutes.

-Add water little by little, and keep rubbing until a soft yet firm dough is formed.
-This may take 10 minutes.
+Add the water little by little, and keep rubbing until a smooth dough is formed.
+This may take 7-8 minutes.

-Once done, cover with a moist piece of cloth.
+Once done, cover the dough with a moist piece of cloth.
 Keep aside for 1/2 an hour.

-For the Dal..... soak it overnight in enough normal water or soak in hot water for 2 hours.
+For the Dal, soak it overnight in enough of water or soak it in hot water for 2 hours.

 Pressure cook up to 2 whistles.

 Heat 1tbsp oil in a wok.
-Temper with cumin seeds and halved dry red chillies.
+Temper with the cumin seeds, bayleaf and halved dry red chillies.

 Add the ginger paste and saute for 1 minute.
 Add the cumin powder, turmeric powder, salt.
 Saute for 1/2 a minute.
 Add the tomato sauce, mix well.

-Remove the wet towel.
-Rub again for 1minute.
+Remove the wet towel from the dough.
+Rub again for a minute.
 Make small balls out of the dough.

-Fry one by one.
-Once one side puffs up, turn over, as it puff, transfer onto a tissue paper to get rid of excess oil.
+Fry them one by one.
+Once one side puffs up, turn over, as it puff, transfer onto a tissue paper to get rid of the excess oil.

 AMRIT RAS